lvanschilfgaarde/lordcephei.github.io/pages/gwintrotut.md

     lmgw  15:26:47 : invoking         mpix -np=8 /h/ms4/bin/lmf-MPIK --no-iactive  cspi >llmf
 ~~~

-Each QSGW iteration begins with a self-consistent calculation by calling the program lmf and writing the output to the file llmf.
-We are starting from a self-consitent LDA density (we already ran lmf above) so this step is not necessary.
+Each QSGW iteration begins with a self-consistent DFT calculation by calling the program lmf and writing the output to the file llmf.
+We are starting from a self-consitent LDA density (we already ran lmf above) so this step is not actually necessary here.
 The next few lines are preparatory steps.
 The main GW calculation begins on the line containing the file name 'lbasC':

 ~~~
     lmgw  16:27:55 : invoking /h/ms4/bin/code2/hbasfp0 --job=3 >lbasC